MetaMask/metamask-docs/snaps/reference/permissions.md

 }
 ```

-This permission can be revoked by the user by going to the "Connected sites" option in the MetaMask UI, and removing the connection from an account to the snap.
+This permission can be revoked by the user by going to the snap's settings under "snap permissions".